-Stocks and the stock market is a quick-paced world to keep up with.
-In order to stay ahead of the game, you’ve got to be organized, aware of what’s going on, and have simple access to the latest financial news.
+Stocks and the stock market is a fast-paced world to keep up with.
+In order to stay ahead of the game, you’ve got to be organized, aware of what’s going on, and have easy access to the latest financial news.
 The Internet has quickly become the number on means of getting and sharing information immediately.
 This is crucial for keeping up with finance.
 Furthermore, websites like Google.com have additional tools and resources to stay updated and informed about the financial market.
 Google Finance is a branch from Google.com that focuses solely on the financial information and news that is so vital to you.

 To access Google Finance, click “more” at the top of the page on Google’s homepage, then click Finance.
 On the home page of Google Finance is five tools that will help you stay updated and organized.
 Here’s a brief description of how to use each of these tools:

-The next section in the “Markets” tool is the top news tales relating to the market.
+The next section in the “Markets” tool is the top news stories relating to the market.
 Under that is the “Sector Summary” showing the increase or decrease percentages for stock in certain sectors, like Basic Materials, Conglomerates, and Energy.
 The last section in “Markets” is a basis analysis of market trends, including for categories: